rathoreanirudh/rathoreanirudh.github.io/_pages/about.md

 ### News

-**Jan 2020** I am TA for the course CSCI-1300 Starting Computing **Sept 2020** Our work on [Evaluating and Characterizing human rationales](https://arxiv.org/abs/2010.04736) will be presented at EMLNP'20
+**Jan 2020** I am TA for the course CSCI-1300: Starting Computing

+**Sept 2020** Our work on [Evaluating and Characterizing Human Rationales](https://arxiv.org/abs/2010.04736) will be presented at EMLNP'20